Intel launches high-end server chip for the cloud

-SAN FRANCISCO (Reuters) - Intel Corp took the wraps off its newest “Xeon” server chip on Tuesday, seeking to capitalize on an explosion of Internet traffic sparked by Web-based cloud computing, social networking and growing smartphone and tablet computer use.
+March 6 (Reuters) - Intel Corp formally launched its newest high-end “Xeon” server chip on Tuesday, seeking to capitalize on an explosion of Internet traffic sparked by Web-based cloud computing, social networking and expanding use of smartphones and tablets.

-The company’s “Xeon E5-2600” family of processors delivers up to 80 percent better performance than previous platforms while consuming less energy, Diane Bryant, in charge of Intel’s data center business, told reporters.
+The company’s “Xeon E5-2600” family of processors delivers up to 80 percent better performance than previous platforms, while consuming less energy, Intel said in a statement.

-Intel has already shipped its new platform to a host of server manufacturers.
-It said several - including Hewlett-Packard Co, Dell Inc, IBM, Oracle Corp and Cisco Systems Inc - are expected to announce Xeon-based server platforms on Tuesday.
+Intel has promoted its new platform to a host of server manufacturers.
+It said several -- including Hewlett-Packard Co , Dell Inc, IBM, Oracle Corp and Cisco Systems Inc -- are expected to announce Xeon-based server platforms on Tuesday.

-Smaller rival Advanced Micro Devices is also stepping up investments in enterprise processors.
-Last week, the perennial runner-up to Intel announced that it would buy micro-server player SeaMicro for $334 million, getting into an emergent, power-efficient server technology.

-AMD has lost ground to Intel in the server market in past years but hopes SeaMicro can help its expansion into low-power solutions in massive data centers.
-But Intel executives said their own Xeon E5 platform can improve energy efficiency by more than 50 percent in some cases versus the previous generation.

 While Intel lags Qualcomm and Samsung Electronics in selling processors for smartphones and tablets, Intel executives have pointed to their server business as key to capitalizing on fast growth in the mobile market.